Natures Secrets

 Benefits of Cumin:

-Decreases gas and soothes digestion
+Decreases gas and soothes digestion,

-Flushes out ama (toxic waste)
+Flushes out ama or toxic waste.

-Contains antioxidants and iron, improving elimination and overall health
+Relieves congestion and smoothes inflamed mucous membranes.
+Contains antioxidants and iron, improving elimination and overall health.

-Benefits of Coriander
+Benefits of Coriander:

-Improves digestion and relieves gas
+Improves digestion and relieves gas,

-Helps with pitta disorders, especially urinary and digestive issues
+Helps with pitta disorders, especially urinary and digestive issues,

-Increases digestion and absorption, treating intestinal disorders
+Increases digestion and absorption, treating intestinal disorders,

-Benefits of Fennel
+Benefits of Fennel:

-Strengthens agni without aggravating pitta
+Strengthens agni without aggravating pitta,

-Stops cramping and relaxes the digestive tract
+Stops cramping and relaxes the digestive tract,

-Promotes mental alertness and aids in IBS relief
+Promotes mental alertness and aids in IBS relief,

 Increases fat burning and helps move lymph.